Caltech-IPAC/rapid/docs/source/index.rst

    rapid/docker/Dockerfile_ubuntu_C_build

 in the RAPID git repo.
-The docker image self-contains a RAPID git-clone of under the /code directory (no volume binding to an external filesystem containing the RAPID git repo is necessary).
+The docker image self-contains a RAPID git-clone in the /code directory (no volume binding to an external filesystem containing the RAPID git repo is necessary).
 The docker image also contains a
 C-code build of the RAPID software stack with the following run-time environment: